-- 9. Prior to the issuance of the final Use and Occupancy Certificate for the first phase of development, the Applicant must restripe the master-planned roadways along the site frontage including East Jefferson Street, Montrose Parkway, Montrose Road, and Towne Road (as applicable) to have travel lanes that are ten feet wide, subject to the satisfaction or deferment of the Montgomery County Department of Transportation. - 10.
-Subsequent to MCDOT approval of the traffic signal construction plans and issuance of the right-of-way permit, the Applicant shall furnish and install a traffic signal at Montrose Parkway and Stonehenge Place, subject to the satisfaction of the Montgomery County Department of Transportation.
-The traffic signal must be operational prior to the issuance of the 43rd townhouse building permit for the site. - 11.
-The Applicant shall construct a twelve-foot wide Breezeway along Montrose Parkway between E. Jefferson Street and Street C during Phase I of the development and the remaining section between Street C and Towne Road at the time of Use and Occupancy Permit for the first high-rise building, maintaining no less than six (6) feet separating the facility and the roadway per the Parking Lots to Places: White Flint 2 and Rock Spring Urban Design Guidelines.
-The required facility and separation should be maintained along the entire extent of the Site's frontage. - 12.
-The record plat shall show the dedication along the East Jefferson Street frontage ensuring no less than twenty-five feet is available between the edge of the eastern curb and the Property line. - 13.
-Prior to issuance of the final Use and Occupancy Certificate of the first phase of development, the Applicant must provide a protected bicycle intersection at Montrose Parkway and East Jefferson Street and the master-planned separated bicycle lanes along East Jefferson Street.
-The Applicant may provide a fee-in lieu of construction to the Montgomery County Department of Transportation subject to MCDOT review and approval. - 14.
+- 9. The County has previously entered into an agreement with the Applicant requiring the County to construct a traffic signal at the intersection of Montrose Parkway and Stonehenge Place at the County's own cost when required.
+MCDOT has found that this traffic signal should be installed.
+To the extent that portions of the Wilgus property are necessary to be utilized for the construction/installation of the future traffic controls/signalization, the Applicant will make such land available to the County at no additional cost to the County. - 10.
+The Applicant shall construct a twelve-foot wide Breezeway along the Site's Montrose Parkway frontage (the "Breezeway").
+The segment of the Breezeway from East Jefferson Street to Street C must be constructed prior to the issuance of the final Use and Occupancy Certificate for the mid-rise apartment building and the remaining segment between Street C to Towne Road must be constructed prior to the issuance of the final Use and Occupancy Certificate for the first high-rise multi-family building.
+The Breezeway must maintain no less than six (6) feet of separation between the facility and Montrose Parkway per the Parking Lots to Places: White Flint 2 and Rock Spring Urban Design Guidelines. - 11.
+The record plat shall show the dedication along the East Jefferson Street frontage ensuring no less than twenty-five feet is available between the edge of the eastern curb and the Property line. - 12.
+Prior to the issuance of the final Use and Occupancy Certificate for a dwelling unit in the initial Site Plan, the Applicant must provide a protected bicycle intersection at Montrose Parkway and East Jefferson Street and the master-planned separated bicycle lanes along East Jefferson Street.
+The Applicant may provide a fee-in lieu of construction to the Montgomery County Department of Transportation subject to MCDOT review and approval. - 13.
 Prior to issuance of the final Use and Occupancy Certificate for the first highrise multi-family building, along the Towne Road frontage, between the western curb edge and Property line, the Applicant must provide (from curb to Property line) a six-foot landscaped tree panel, a ten-foot two-way separated bike lane facility, and a sidewalk no less than six feet.
-The separated bike lanes should be depressed between the landscaping and sidewalk with a minimum of a 2.5" curb reveal. - 15.
-Design and construct, prior to issuance of the final Use and Occupancy Certificate, a protected bicycle intersection, subject to the satisfaction of the

-Montgomery County Department of Transportation, where the separated bicycle lanes meet the sidepath (to be reconstructed to 12-feet-wide) on Montrose Parkway.
+The separated bike lanes should be depressed between the landscaping and sidewalk with a minimum of a 2.5" curb reveal. - 14.
+Design and construct, prior to issuance of the final Use and Occupancy Certificate for the first high-rise multi-family building, a protected bicycle intersection, subject to the satisfaction of the Montgomery County Department of Transportation, where the separated bicycle lanes meet the sidepath (to be reconstructed to 12-feet-wide) on Montrose Parkway and Towne Road.